TongjiFinLab/CFBenchmark/README.md

 # News

-[2024.03.17] To address the difficulty of objectively evaluating generative questions in [OpenFinData](https://github.com/open-compass/OpenFinData), we utilized ERNIE-4 as a scorer to provide targeted implementations.
-This allows for the evaluation of three types of problems: financial analysis, financial explanation, and financial compliance.
-The evaluation results of 9 LLMs on [OpenFinData](https://github.com/open-compass/OpenFinData) have been published.
-For the official implementation of the [OpenFinData](https://github.com/open-compass/OpenFinData) evaluation, you can refer to the results on [OpenCompass](https://github.com/open-compass/opencompass/blob/main/configs/datasets/OpenFinData/OpenFinData.md).
+[2024.03.17] Added the evaluation on the financial dataset [OpenFinData](https://github.com/open-compass/OpenFinData) and released an implementation of the evaluation of the subjective questions in this dataset.
+In addition, we also reported the test results of 9 LLMs on the OpenFinData dataset.

+> [OpenFinData](https://github.com/open-compass/OpenFinData) is publicly released by EastMoney.com and Shanghai AI Lab.
+See details  [Github](https://github.com/open-compass/opencompass/blob/main/configs/datasets/OpenFinData/OpenFinData.md).

 [2023.11.10] We released [CFBenchmark-Basic](https://huggingface.co/datasets/TongjiFinLab/CFBenchmark) and the corresponding [technical report](https://arxiv.org/abs/2311.05812), mainly focusing on a comprehensive evaluation of large models in financial natural language tasks and financial text generation tasks.